-European-led Mars lander to start descent to red planet
+European-led Mars lander starts descent to red planet

 ($1 = 0.9060 euros)

-(Reporting by Maria Sheahan; Editing by Dominic Evans)
+(Reporting by Maria Sheahan; Editing by Dominic Evans, Greg Mahlich)